bu-lzambrano/github-slideshow/README.md

 ## Note: I have left this repo here for my students at Bryan University for a lab they must complete.
 It is not actually monitored or supported.

+You will want to look at issues https://github.com/bu-lzambrano/github-slideshow/issues?q=is%3Aissue+is%3Aclosed and actions.

 # Your GitHub Learning Lab Repository for Introducing GitHub

 Welcome to **your** repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through.
 See a word you don't understand?
 We've included an emoji 📖 next to some key terms.
 Click on it to see its definition.